syncfusion-content/javascript-docs/js/Autocomplete/Getting-Started.md

 ## Enable Popup Button

-This button helps you to show all the available suggestions on clicking it.
+This button helps you to show all the available suggestions on clicking it instead of the search text.

 {% highlight javascript %}